Skip to main content

-As business sectors are shifting to a digital-first focus, technology and SaaS organizations experiencing rapid growth must implement a MarTech Stack that supports their expansion at scale.
+As business sectors are shifting to a digital-first focus, technology and SaaS organizations experiencing rapid growth must implement a MarTech stack that supports their expansion at scale.
 MarTech (or marketing technology) has exploded with innovation and diversity to meet this shift.
-Today, marketing leaders have access to tools that can automate business intelligence reporting, content syndication, audience communication, and more.
+Today, marketing leaders have access to tools that can automate business intelligence reporting, lead generation, content syndication, audience communication, and more.

-But with these technologies comes increasing complexity to an organization’s MarTech stack.
-The lack of interoperability of software can cause more headaches than prevent them.
-Especially when the average organization leverages over 100 in their tech Stack.
+But with these apps and technologies comes increasing complexity to an organization’s MarTech stack.
+The lack of interoperability of software can cause more headaches than prevent them, especially when the average organization leverages 185 different apps in their tech Stack.
 With a quarter of an organization’s tech stack belonging to marketing, many variables are left up to APIs or Zapier and spare dev-support to ensure a successful MarTech stack.

 So how do you build a MarTech stack that scales with your organization?
-With over a decade of experience in digital marketing, I’ve seen what successful (and weak) MarTech stacks look like and how to build them.
+With over a decade of experience in digital marketing and having attended a number of informative MarTech conferences, I’ve seen what successful (and weak) MarTech stacks look like and how to build them.
 So let me share with you what is a MarTech stack, the essential elements to include, and how to build a MarTech stack that scales with your organization.

 What is a MarTech Stack?

-A marketing technology stack or MarTech stack is a collection of technologies and software used to plan, execute, and manage an organization’s marketing operations.
+A marketing technology stack or MarTech stack is a collection of technologies and software (such as HubSpot, Salesforce, Hootsuite, and Mailchimp) used to plan, execute, and manage an organization’s marketing operations.
 You can build a MarTech stack with a handful of platforms or integrate dozens of applications into a system.

 No two MarTech solutions are alike.
 I have found that many MarTech stacks are built on a combination of platforms the entire organization uses, software that serves a niche use case, and bespoke solutions designed internally.

 Though all MarTech stacks are unique, they tend to follow a particular formula of elements.
-So what technology or software is essential for your MarTech stack?
+So what marketing platform, technology or software is essential for your MarTech stack?

 There are six core elements I have seen that every MarTech stack should include.
 Some can be serviced through a singular platform while others require an ecosystem to fulfill.

-Marketing Automation: You need to nurture new leads, manage social media platform posts, and service customers with dynamic chatbots, a marketing automation tool can help you serve more customers at scale.
+If you need to help your sales team nurture new leads, your social media team manage posts and messaging, and your customer service team improve the user experience through dynamic chatbots, marketing automation software can help you serve more customers at scale.

 The most effective marketing automation platforms combine social media marketing, email marketing, lead acquisition, and advertising into a single space.
 These all-in-one MarTech platforms typically come with one caveat though—a higher price tag.